Bodufenvalhuge Sidi: Biography

 Bodufenvalhugey Sidi died in Malé on 2 June 1970.

 Works

 Best known among his novels were Dhilleegey Ibrahim Didi ge Vaahaka and Maa Makunudhoo Bodu Isa ge Vaahaka.
 He also published a treatise on Maldive poetry called Dhivehi Lhen Hedhumuge Masaikaiytherikamuge Ran Tharaadhu.

 In 1959, during Sultan Mohammed Fareed’s reign, former Prime Minister (and later President) Ibrahim Nasir expressed a wish to have a book written about the former Maldivian script, which by that time was largely ignored by Maldivians.
 Thus, he contacted Sidi, who swiftly obliged and wrote Dhivehi Akuru.
 By means of this small book Sidi wanted to clearly show that in ancient times Maldivians were writing from left to right in their own script.
 Hence, Dhivehi Akuru is perhaps the only book ever written in Thaana that opens from the left side.
 The last chapter of this book shows a text where the Divehi Akuru are accompanied with Arabic script.
-As the reader acquainted with Maldivian writing can see, this book is Volume 1 (evvana bai).
-Perhaps Sidi intended to publish a second, or perhaps even a third volume on the subject, but unfortunately this important Maldivian learned man died before being able to do so.